Actuator Configuration and Testing

 - The kill-switch can still be used to stop motors immediately.

 - Servos do not actually move until the corresponding slider is changed.

 - The parameter COM_MOT_TEST_EN can be used to completely disable actuator testing.

-- On the shell, actuator_test can be used as well.
+- On the shell, actuator_test can be used as well for actuator testing.